St. Anthony Spirituality Center, as a special place of spirituality, peace, and hospitality, is open to ALL and we look forward to having you here!

 - If you, or anyone in your household, has been medically directed to self-quarantine due to possible exposure to COVID-19.

 - If you, or anyone in your household has traveled outside of the state other than for business purposes.

 - If you or anyone in your household experienced any cold or flu-like symptoms in the last 14 days (fever, cough, shortness of breath or other respiratory problem).

 People with COVID-19 symptoms, a current positive test for COVID-19, or recent exposure to someone with COVID-19 are asked to stay home and reschedule their retreat for a time when they are certain that they are COVID-free.

 - If you are diagnosed with COVID-19 within 10 days after your retreat, please promptly inform St. Anthony’s.
-If a guest or employee contracts COVID-19, St. Anthony’s will inform all guests and employees who were exposed.
+If any guest or employee contracts COVID-19 during this timeframe, St. Anthony’s will inform all guests and employees who were exposed.

 St. Anthony Spirituality Center further encourages common health/hygiene practices: wash your hands frequently; use hand sanitizer, especially when entering the serving line for meals; cover your mouth and nose with a tissue when you cough or sneeze or use the inside of your elbow.